-Being at home alone all day with a baby without any breaks is an extremely tiring and intense role for moms.
+Being at home alone all day with a baby without any breaks is an extremely tiring and intense role.
 It may seem like she is hardly doing anything or nothing at all since she may still be in her pajamas, and not a single thing has changed since you left.
-However, tending to a baby all day requires much emotional and physical work.
+However, tending to a baby all day requires a great deal of emotional and physical work.
 Not to mention, she has no breaks.

-She may also feel isolated sometimes, especially when the baby is crying and nothing is working.
+She may also feel isolated at times, especially when baby is crying and nothing is working.
 That usually results in an emotional mama.
 Offering emotional and physical help allows her to heal, recharge, and become a better mother to baby and partner to you.
-It certainly makes mothering MUCH easier when moms feel they are being taken care of, too.
-So, here is my list of tips for how dads can help a new mom:
+It certainly makes mothering MUCH easier when mothers feel they are being taken care of, too.
+So, here is my list of how dads can help a new mom:

 1. Tell Her She’s Doing a Great Job

-Ensuring she eats enough helps with breast milk production, so try to make her snacks and meals.1 If you have to return to work quickly, prepare snacks before leaving for work and when you return home.
+Ensure that she eats enough, which helps with milk production, and make her snacks and meals.1 If you have to go back to work quickly, prepare some snacks before leaving for work and when you get back home.
 That way, there are quick and easy things to eat ready for her in the pantry and fridge.
-You can also pick up food-to-go or order delivery to ensure she takes the time to eat.
+You can also pick up food-to-go or order delivery to ensure she is taking the time to eat.

 3. Let Her Take a Bath or Shower (Uninterrupted)

-Allow her to take as long as she likes when showering/bathing.
-I recommend taking the baby for a walk to get some fresh air during this time.
-If the baby gets upset, mom won’t hear and come rushing out of the tub/shower.
-(That would defeat the whole purpose of her having this time to relax!)
+Allow her to take as long as she would like when showering/bathing.
+I recommend taking baby out for a walk to get some fresh air during this time.
+If baby gets upset, then mom won’t hear and come rushing out of the tub/shower, defeating the whole purpose of her having this time to relax.

 4. Let Her Vent to You